-It is with profound satisfaction that I acknowledge the dedicated efforts put forth by all stakeholders, working hand with the municipality, to make a tangible difference in our community.
+It is with profound satisfaction that I acknowledge the dedicated efforts put forth by all stakeholders, working hand in hand with the municipality, to make a tangible difference in our community.
+We remain committed to the realization of the 5 National Key Performance Areas of the Municipality.
+Going forward, we encourage Council and communities to unequivocally strive towards the eradication of key municipal developmental and service delivery challenges.